vlang/v/doc/vscode.md

 ```

 **Optional:** use `"program": "${fileDirname}/${fileBasenameNoExtension}"` to debug
-any current open source file with an existing binary with the same name but without any extention.
+any current open source file with an existing binary with the same name but without any extension.

 ### Usage